 HUD may choose to use cloud computing to distribute services over broader architectures.
-The cloud service provider must be Federal Risk and Authorization Management Program

-(FedRAMP) certified in order to meet federal security requirements for cloud-based computing or data storage solutions.
+The cloud service provider must be Federal Risk and Authorization Management Program (FedRAMP) certified in order to meet federal security requirements for cloud-based computing or data storage solutions.
 Cloud implementations are defined by the service model and deployment model used.
 Software as a Service, Platform as a Service, and Infrastructure as a Service are examples of cloud service models for cloud implementation.
 The deployment models may include private cloud, community cloud, public cloud, and hybrid cloud.
 Data security requirements as defined below still must be met regardless of the type of cloud implementation chosen.

 - 1. The cloud-based solution must reside on a FedRAMP compliant system.
 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services. - 2.
-Use of a cloud solution must be approved in advance by the OCSE Security Team before connectivity to NDNH information can be established. - 3.
-HUD and the cloud service provider must follow the data retention policies agreed upon by HUD and OCSE to ensure that all required statutory requirements are met. - 4.
+Use of a cloud solution must be approved in advance by OCSE before connectivity to NDNH information can be established. - 3.
+HUD and the cloud service provider must comply with all requirements in this Computer Matching agreement, including the security addendum, in accordance with section VIII of the agreement, including the data retention policies agreed upon by HUD and OCSE to ensure that all required statutory requirements are met.
+HUD must ensure such compliance by the cloud service provider. - 4.
 The data stored by the cloud service provider should ONLY be used for the authorized purpose of the matching program. - 5.
-It is the obligation of the matching partner to ensure that the cloud housing the NDNH information is stored domestically and is specified in the contract or Service Level Agreement between the matching partner and the cloud service provider.
+It is the obligation of the matching partner to ensure that the cloud housing NDNH information is stored domestically and is specified in the contract or Service Level Agreement between the matching partner and the cloud service provider.